Anemays/quick-notes/README.md

 - Create, edit, and delete notes
 - Upload a file when creating a note
-- Responsive and clean UI using Tailwind CSS
+- Responsive and clean UI using NaiveUI and Tailwind CSS
 - File storage via MinIO (S3-compatible)
 - Fully containerized with Docker Compose